learn-co-students/dsc-learn-lessons-dc-ds-career-042219/README.md

 An extraordinarly useful feature when working on the command line is tab completion.
 This allows you to hit the tab button to autocomplete names once you have made a unique specification.

 For example, if you navigate to your root directory by running the command **cd**, if you're on a Mac, you will probably have 2 folders within your root directory named "Downloads" and "Documents" (these are standard folder names created by default in most systems, although you may have renamed them, or your system may be different).
 With these, or longer folder names, it can sometimes become cumbersome to type the full folder name. instead, you can start typing the command and folder name such as **"cd Dow"** and then press **tab** to autocomplete.
 Like magic, the command line should complete the statement correctly to be **cd Downloads**.
 (Note: this will not work if you have another folder that begins with "Dow".
-Similarly, if you just typed **cd D** or **cd Do** followe by **tab**, the command line will not autocomplete, as the selection is not unique, because **D** or **Do** could both refer to either **Documents** or **Downloads**.
-Also note that these commands are case sensative, and folder capitalization much be matched exactly.
+Similarly, if you just typed **cd D** or **cd Do** followed by **tab**, the command line will not autocomplete, as the selection is not unique, because **D** or **Do** could both refer to either **Documents** or **Downloads**.
+Also note that these commands are case sensitive, and folder capitalization much be matched exactly.

 ## ls

-Continuing with navigating the computer's hard drive, it's useful to now how to **list files**.
+Continuing with navigating the computer's hard drive, it's useful to know how to **list files**.
 This is done with the **ls** command, short for list.

 You can also pass optional parameters to ls such as **ls -a** which list **all files** (including hidden files), **ls -l** which will give a **long listing** of files (including file size and last edit times) or you can pass multiple parameters simultaneously such as **ls -al** to produce a detailed listing of all files.

 ## * the wildcard parameter

-Also very useful is the wildcard paramter.
+Also very useful is the wildcard parameter.
 For example, if you wanted to list all files in the current working directory that begin with a, you could type **`ls a*`**.
 Here, the asterix (`*`) denotes anything is allowed following the a.
 Similarly, to list all pdf files in the current working directory we could type **`ls *.pdf`**, or to list all text files, we could type **`ls *.txt`**.

 ## mkdir

 Finally, as you continue to navigate the file directory from the command line it can be useful to be able to create new folders.
 To do this, use the **mkdir** command, which stands for **make directory**.
 Try it out with **mkdir NewFolderName**.
-Afterwards, use the **ls** command to see that there is indeed a new folder, and if you wish, move into the new folder using the **cd** command.
+Afterward, use the **ls** command to see that there is indeed a new folder, and if you wish, move into the new folder using the **cd** command.

 ## Cloning GitHub repositories and Learn.co lessons